The Idea of You

 It has been ten years since Katie Stevens auditioned for American Idol, and It seems like yesterday for her: getting up in the middle of her math class during her junior year and heading to Boston with her mom.
 It was a culture shock going from singing at high school talent shows to being thrust into the Idol realm.
 She remembers feeling overwhelmed, but it was an unbelievable learning experience.

 Stevens is of Portuguese descent on her mother’s side.
 Her uncles and cousins always resided within a mile radius.
 She was raised speaking both English and Portuguese.
 She says it’s something to go out into the world and realize that not everyone is bilingual.
-It has changed her perspective, and she feels grateful raised understanding a different culture.
+It has changed her perspective, and she feels grateful to be raised understanding a different culture.
 Her childhood was filled with so much love, and she feels fortunate to have such a special bond with her parents and brother.
 She also always had a home-cooked meal, thanks to her grandmother, who had a garden and even taught Stevens a few tricks on how to cook.

 Stevens made the big move to Los Angeles from Middlebury, Connecticut, after wrapping up the summer tour of Idol in 2010.
 Now, at age 26, she apologizes to her mom profusely because she was so young when she moved to a big city.
 “I thought I was hot sh*t.
 I got off American Idol, and I was like, ‘I'm an adult.
 I could live in L.A.,’” she recalls.
 Regardless, her parents allowed her to spread her wings and follow her dreams.
 Music has always been such a huge part of her life, and she gets inspired by the artists who are lyrically vulnerable with their listeners (“The best way to kind of get the best songs is to continually be writing and exercising that muscle”).
 We will have to wait, however, to hear the music from her because her acting career is in full force nowadays, including her starring role in the upcoming horror/thriller film Haunt.
 “They're on the rise to being just the most incredible horror filmmakers.
 They’re also just the sweetest people.
 Their passion for the project and their collaborative essence were just really incredible to work with,” she says of Scott Beck and Bryan Woods who wrote and directed the movie.